Speed, Strength and Spirit On Display

 Johor Open Athletics Championships

 In the 3000m Steeplechase, distance runner Emre Rizq Mika Harris Mulyadi delivered a gritty effort to clinch 2nd place.
-Meanwhile, in the Mixed Relay, the team comprising Neo En Yu, Emir Muhammad Rashid, and Keenan Brunkard and alumna Erza Irdina Abdul Latiff secured another 2nd-place finish.
+Meanwhile, in the Mixed Relay, the team comprising Neo En Yu, Emir Muhammad Rashid, Keenan Brunkard, and alumna Erza Irdina Abdul Latiff secured another 2nd-place finish.
 The quartet worked seamlessly across their legs, showing strong baton transitions and pacing to edge out several strong teams.